How to Be an Effective Listener

-In contrast, the best listeners “also have really good responses,” she said, such as nodding, paraphrasing and summarizing, and “being silent when they need to.”
+In contrast, the best listeners “also have really good responses,” she says, such as nodding, paraphrasing, summarizing, and “being silent when they need to.”

 6. Make a plan

-Kovolou closes out by reminding you to make a plan.
-Come Monday, what is the one area of listening (recalling details, perspective, judgement, perception or empathy) that you’ll do differently?
+Tatiana closes out by reminding you to make a plan.
+Come Monday, what is the one area of listening (recalling details, perspective, judgement, perception, or empathy) that you’ll do differently?
 Then pick two or three situations where you will really focus on improving that skill.

 In the end, as you become a high-impact listener, you’ll hopefully notice results, whether you’re better at summarizing your candidates’ stories, better at judging how genuine they are, or really empathizing with your hiring manager’s true needs.

 For more tips on how to thrive as a communicator, watch Tatiana's classes on LinkedIn Learning.

 To receive blog posts like this one straight in your inbox, subscribe to the blog newsletter.